mardeny2001/Smart-Control-by-BioMedical-Signals/README.md

 # Smart-Control-by-BioMedical-Signals
-Senior Project at University of Jordan ~~ Electrical Engineering
+Senior Project at University of Jordan ~~ Department of Electrical Engineering